himanshuo/life-of-learning/articles/parallel/lecture_13.md

   * Buffered or non-buffered
   * From anyone, or from a particular source

-hint: It's good to set up a recieve and then check to see if message arrives.
+### Example MPI process

-##### how to get max age among numerous processes
+Problem: how to get max age among numerous processes

-assume multiple processes representing 1 person each
-want to figure out max age

-key questions:
-* how many tasks there are?
+First step is to determine how many tasks there are.
-  * you can send broadcast and ask who exists.
-SLOW
+  * you can broadcast and ask who exists.
+This is slow because you will have 30 choose 2 messages (pairs of 2 from 30)!
-  * have all processes send to 1 master process
+  * master/slave - have all processes send to 1 master process

-You have to think about the algorithm you choose very carefully

-Possible ways
-* master/slave
+    * requires that all processes know some well known address
   * ring
   * tree

 ##### initialize MPI
-when mpi is run the number of processes is determined and fixed for the lifetimeof the program -mpirun -np 16 myprog
+when mpi is run the number of processes is determined and fixed for the lifetimeof the program
+  * -mpirun -np 16 myprog
+  * mpicc will run mpi programs on rivanna

-each process is running a copy of your program
+each process runs a copy of your program

 each copy has its own global variables, stack, heap, and PC.
 It also has MPI library.